 Once the hearing gets to expert evidence, the tone may change.
-The tribunal should see the expert witnesses as being on their (the tribunal’s) side, and be willing to pose questions and seek clarification during the expert’s oral testimony.
+The tribunal should see the expert witnesses as being on the tribunal’s side, and be willing to pose questions and seek clarification during the expert’s oral testimony.

-There is a growing trend of expert evidence beginning with an oral presentation, often accompanied by slides, subject to an agreed time limit (perhaps 15–20 minutes).
+There is a growing trend of expert evidence beginning with an oral presentation, often accompanied by slides, subject to an agreed time limit (perhaps 15 to 20 minutes).
 From the expert’s point of view, this is an opportunity to focus on the points that he or she wants to make, and to make them clearly and succinctly, in contrast to the rest of his or her oral evidence, which will be cross-examination under the control of the opposing party’s counsel.
-The expert needs to be selective and focus on what really matters, because this is the only opportunity he or she will have to spell out his or her position without any interruption, and it is a great opportunity to persuade the tribunal of his or her expertise and willingness to be helpful.
+The expert needs to be selective and focus on what really matters, because this will be the only chance to spell out his or her position without any interruption, and it is a great opportunity to persuade the tribunal of his or her expertise and willingness to be helpful.

 During an expert’s cross-examination, his or her assistant becomes a key attendee.
 Counsel is constantly needing to consider whether any points made by the opposition require a response through re-examination.
-The assistant can help to explain why the expert has answered in the way he or she did and, if counsel decides to seek clarification, can help counsel to phrase re-examination questions in a way that is not leading but will be understood by the expert.
+The assistant can help to explain why the expert has answered in a particular way and, if counsel decides to seek clarification, can help counsel to phrase re-examination questions in a way that is not leading but will be understood by the expert.

-There is a tension built into the role of an expert witness, with the need to be objective and independent, and a duty to the tribunal potentially conflicting with the expert’s natural desire to help his or her client’s case and his or her professional obligation to the client.
-Accountants, who are familiar with the role of auditors, who have responsibilities to shareholders as well as management, find that dual role easier than many others who have never encountered it before.
-That tension means that experts are frequently reminded that their role is to be experts, not advocates.
+There is a tension built into the role of an expert witness, with the need to be objective and independent, and a duty to the tribunal, potentially conflicting with the expert’s natural desire to help his or her client’s case and his or her professional obligation to the client.
+Accountants, who are familiar with the role of auditors, who have responsibilities to shareholders as well as management, may find that dual role easier than many others who have never encountered it before.
+That tension means that experts may need to be reminded that their role is to be experts, not advocates.

-Philip Haberman is the senior partner of Haberman Ilett LLP.
+Philip Haberman is the senior partner of Haberman Ilett.